feedback

 Q. What software and online tools did you use during the project?

-Alan: The main thing that we were working with was Google Website Optimizer and that’s enabled us to do all our split testing.
+Alan: The main thing that we were working with was Google’s split-testing tool and that’s enabled us to do all our split testing.
 It’s not really affecting the site dramatically and just operates in the background so that when customers arrive at the site they’re not aware that anything is being tested in any way.
-And Google Website Optimizer has extensive stats so you can log in and see how many bookings you’ve received or how many users have converted.
+And the tool has extensive stats so you can log in and see how many bookings you’ve received or how many users have converted.
 I think that’s been the basis of all our testing so far.

-But we have used other software that was recommended like KISSinsights for asking the customer questions when they arrive on the page, and Kampyle, which is another one where you get feedback from the customers.
+But we have used other software that was recommended like Qualaroo for asking the customer questions when they arrive on the page and adding a sitewide “Give Feedback button” to provide an open invitation for visitors to speak their minds.

 Chris: Yeah, and we used Survey Monkey quite extensively as well.